 Knowing why you are valuable and being able to communicate it with confidence is a powerful thing.
 Review the job description that you were brought on to do and look at the areas where you exceed your employers expectations.
 Relay your highlights and achievements to date in order to build your future value.

-If you’ve worked on a greenfield tech implementation project where you’ve been involved with the end-to-end implementation or on projects where you’ve assisted in the ongoing development of the Salesforce eco system, share what you have learned from both and how they can be applied to the role.
+For example - If you’ve worked on a greenfield tech implementation project where you’ve been involved with the end-to-end implementation or on projects where you’ve assisted in the ongoing development of the Salesforce eco system, share what you have learned from both and how they can be applied to the role.

 It is important to know what the market is doing, especially in today’s climate.
 Your job title, location and experience all play a part.
 Look at various job sites and similar job ads to understand what the market rate is for the role you are performing